Steveris/steveris.github.io/taxonomy.md

 </details>

 ## Undead
-Entities exhibiting autonomous motion, cognition, or intent despite clinical or metaphysical death.
+Undead are defined by their origin.
+They are Entities exhibiting autonomous motion, cognition, or intent despite clinical or metaphysical death.
 The term "Undead" encompasses a wide range of reanimated corpses, death aspected beings, and lifeforms bound to necrotic or post mortem energy systems.
 They may be biological, spiritual, or metaphysically animated, often through exposure to death or corrupted life elementally aligned MS, rituals, anomalous infection, parasitic entity infestation, or something else entirely.
 <img src="/assets/images/undead.jpg">
 <details><summary><b>SUBTYPES</b></summary>
   <table>